muarshad01/GoLang_Web_Dev/17_understanding-net-http-package.md

 func ListenAndServeTLS(addr, certFile, keyFile string, handler Handler) error
 ```

-* Notice that both of the above functions take a handler
+* Notice that both of the above functions take a `Handler`

 ***